sourslaw/04_Code_Quiz/README.md

 ### The User Story for this project is as follows:
 - A coding boot camp student WANTS to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT they can gauge their progress compared to their peers

-### The codebase meets the general criteria for acceptance:
+### The codebase meets the following criteria for acceptance:
 ...

 ### Installation